-- 1. Development proposals shall provide compensatory storage if grading, fill, or other activity will reduce the effective base flood storage volume of the floodplain.
+- New uses and developments within frequently flooded areas, including flood control structures regulated in Section 5.3 of this Program, shall comply with the Kittitas County Flood Prevention Ordinance (KCC Chapter 14.08 - December 2014) which is hereby adopted by reference. - Floodplain storage: New uses or developments shall not reduce the effective flood storage volume within a frequently flooded area.
+If proposed grading, fill, or other activity would reduce effective flood storage volume, then mitigation is required per Section T. below. - S. Regulations-frequently flooded area reporting - 1.
+The Administrator's approval of a new use or development within a frequently flooded area shall be contingent upon reporting that meets the requirements of KCC 14.08.110 through 14.08.130 (December 2014). - T. Regulations-frequently flooded area compensatory mitigation - Development proposals shall provide compensatory storage if grading, fill, or other activity will reduce the effective base flood storage volume of the floodplain.
 Compensatory storage shall comply with KCC 14.08.315 (December 2014) and the following: - a.
 Provide equivalent volume at equivalent elevations to that being displaced.
 For this purpose, "equivalent elevation" means having similar relationship to ordinary high water and to the best available ten-(10)-year, fifty-(50)-year, and one hundred-(100)-year water surface profiles; - b.
-Be hydrologically connected to the source of flooding; - c.
-Provide compensatory storage in the same construction season as when the displacement of flood storage volume occurs and before the flood season begins; - d.
+Be hydrologically connected to the source of flooding; - Provide compensatory storage in the same construction season as when the displacement of flood storage volume occurs and before the flood season begins; - d.
 If the newly created storage area is accessible to fish during flood events, the area shall be designed, graded and maintained to prevent fish stranding; and - e.
 The Administrator may approve equivalent compensatory storage off the site if acceptable legal arrangements are made to assure that the effective compensatory storage volume will be preserved over time. - 2.
 Mitigation plans for development within frequently flooded areas that will reduce the effective base flood storage volume of the floodplain shall be prepared by an engineer licensed in the state of Washington and familiar with hydrology, hydraulics, and fluvial geomorphology.
 Plans shall include the following information: - a.
 Potential that materials may be swept during flooding onto other lands to the detriment of others; - b.
 Actual danger to life and property if flooding or erosion occurs; - c.
 Susceptibility of the proposed development and its contents to flood damage; - d.
-Availability of alternative locations for the proposed use which are not subject to flood or erosion damage; - e.
-Relationship of the proposed use to the comprehensive plan and floodplain management program for that area: - f.
-Safety of access to the property in times of flood for ordinary and emergency vehicles; - g.
+Availability of alternative locations for the proposed use which are not subject to flood or erosion damage;

+- e.
+Relationship of the proposed use to the comprehensive plan and floodplain management program for that area; - f.
+Safety of access to the property in times of flood for ordinary and emergency vehicles: - g.
 Expected heights, velocity, duration, rate of rise, and sediment transport of the flood waters and the effects of wave action at the site; - h.
-Costs of providing governmental services during and after flood conditions, including maintenance and repair of public utilities and facilities; - i.
-Location and extent of storage area for floodwater which will be displaced by the proposed development; and - j.
+Costs of providing governmental services during and after flood conditions, including maintenance and repair of public utilities and facilities; - Location and extent of storage area for floodwater which will be displaced by the proposed development; and - j.
 The risk to public and private property and public health, safety and welfare due to rising of water levels, shifting of stream channels (including related erosion) as well as costs to individuals and the general public for items which are not insured such as loss of productivity due to closed roads, risk to emergency response workers, loss of uninsured property (cars, landscaping, etc.) and habitat damage as a result of loss of riparian zones and floodplain function.

-17B.05.020U Critical aquifer recharge areas - designation, mapping, and classification.
+U. Regulations- critical aquifer recharge areas designation, mapping, and classification